-Where carbon filters are too large to hang from the ceiling of the tent, they should be placed on the floor inside the tent when possible.
-The only disadvantages here are that they may draw more warm air down to plants when it is active, and it will take up valuable floor space.
+If your carbon filter is too large to hang from the ceiling of the tent, place it on the floor inside the tent if possible.
+This is not optimal, because your filter may draw more warm air down to plants when it is active, and it will take up valuable floor space.
 Sometimes, however, placing your filter on the floor is your only option.

 Step 5 - Prepare The Carbon Filter

 Now that you have determined your grow tent ventilation setup, it is time to start putting things together.
 First, you will need to slide the pre-filter onto the carbon filter and secure it with the included elastic bands.
-Depending on your setup choice from step 4, follow the following steps for setup A, B or C below.
+Depending on your setup choice from Step 4, follow the steps for setup A, B or C.

 - Using one of the adjustable nylon straps included in the grow tent kit, hang the inline fan with the tapered end pointed towards the tent exhaust hole you want to use.
 Try to center the fan on the strap so it is balanced.

 - Measure the distance from the beginning of the filter flange to the beginning of the inline fan flange.
-Cut that length of ducting using the box cutter and wire cutters.
+Cut that length of ducting using a box cutter and wire cutters.

 - Using the length of ducting you cut, secure one end to the fan flange using a ducting clamp.
-Secure the other end of the ducting to the carbon filter flange; no clamp is needed (this will be a tight fit).
+Secure the other end of the ducting to the carbon filter flange.
+It will be a tight fit, so no clamp is needed.

 - Run the remaining length of ducting out of the exhaust hole of your choice, and secure the other end to the tapered end of the inline fan, using a duct clamp.

-- Set carbon filter assembly on the tent floor in desired location.
+- Set the carbon filter assembly on the tent floor in desired location.

 - Place the inline fan on top of the filter with the tapered end pointed up.

-- Ensure that the fan flange is inside of the filter flange and secure with 1-2 wraps of foil ducting tape (not included in your grow tent kit).
+- Ensure that the fan flange is inside the filter flange and secure with 1-2 wraps of foil ducting tape (not included in your grow tent kit).

 - Attach the ducting to the fan flange and secure with a ducting clap.